dbashford/mimosa-web-package/README.md

 What you get as a result is an application that runs without Mimosa's aid by simply executing `node app.js`, as well as an archive file (.tar.gz) of the codebase.

+If `tar` isn't available as a command line utility on your system, no tar file will be created.

 ## Default Config

 ```
 webPackage:
+  archiveName: "app"
+  configName: "config"
   outPath: "dist"
   exclude: ["README.md","node_modules","mimosa-config.coffee","mimosa-config.js"]
 ```

+* `archiveName`: a string, the name of the output `.tar.gz` file.
+Ex: app.tar.gz.
+If the default is changed away from `app`, web-package will use the changed config setting.
+If the default is left alone, web-package will check the for a `name` property in the package.json, and if it exists, it will be used.
+If the default is left as `app`, and there is no package.json.name property, the default is used.
+* `configName`: a string, the name of output configuration file.
+The relevant portions of the `mimosa-config` are written to the `outPath` directory as `configName + '.json'`
 * `outPath`: a string, the location, relative to the root of your application, where mimosa-web-package will place your packaged app
 * `exclude`: an array, files, relative to the root of the application, to not include in the package.
 If it isn't listed in this array, it will be included in the package.